AmgedOsman/bitlifyer/README.md

 bitlifyer
 =========

-create bit.ly short urls of any url pasted in textarea
+create bit.ly short urls of any url pasted in textarea styled using twitter's bootstrap